ZEROFAIL/goblin-legacy/docs/usage.rst

 the vertex centric query API and the proposed edge centric query API.

-Using the :py:class:`Relationship<goblin.relationships.base.Relationship>` class
+Using the :py:class:`Relationship<goblin.relationships.relationship.Relationship>` class
 --------------------------------------------------------------------------------

-In an effort to provide a more convenient API, :py:mod:`Goblin<goblin>` provides the :py:class:`Relationship<goblin.relationships.base.Relationship>` class, which allows you to explicitly define relationships between vertex classes::
+In an effort to provide a more convenient API, :py:mod:`Goblin<goblin>` provides the :py:class:`Relationship<goblin.relationships.relationship.Relationship>` class, which allows you to explicitly define relationships between vertex classes::

     >>> from goblin import models